loda-lang/loda-programs/programs/oeis/list5.md

 * [A294017](http://oeis.org/A294017) ([L51 program](294/A294017.asm)): Partial sums of A294016.
 * [A294023](http://oeis.org/A294023) ([L31 program](294/A294023.asm)): Sum of the differences of the larger and smaller parts in the partitions of n into two parts with the smaller part prime.
 * [A294070](http://oeis.org/A294070) ([L06 program](294/A294070.asm)): a(n) = (1/4)*(n^2 - 2*n)^2 + (9/4)*(n^2 - 2*n) + 6.
+* [A294108](http://oeis.org/A294108) ([L22 program](294/A294108.asm)): Minimum of the number of primes appearing among the smaller parts and the number of primes appearing among the larger parts of the partitions of n into two parts.
 * [A294116](http://oeis.org/A294116) ([L11 program](294/A294116.asm)): Fibonacci sequence beginning 2, 21.
 * [A294129](http://oeis.org/A294129) ([L25 program](294/A294129.asm)): Numbers n for which exactly one length minimal language exists having exactly n nonempty words over a countably infinite alphabet such that within each prefix of a word every letter of the alphabet is at least as frequent as the subsequent alphabet letter.
 * [A294140](http://oeis.org/A294140) ([L10 program](294/A294140.asm)): Number of total dominating sets in the n-crown graph.